Listed below are the components of the CELA curriculum.

 TCI’s Science Alive! is an engaging and student-centered K-5 curriculum aligned to the Next Generation Science Standards.
 Science Alive! includes hands-on investigations, collaborative engineering design challenges and online text, simulations, and interactive presentations.
 This comprehensive program blends rich curriculum with interactive and engaging STEM (Science, Technology, Engineering & Mathematics) experiences that develop strong scientific knowledge while sparking students’ natural curiosity and creativity.

-The Full Option Science System® (FOSS) Program bridges research and practice by providing tools and strategies to engage students in enduring experiences that lead to deeper understanding of the natural and designed worlds that God has created.
+Inspire Science is built with the proven 5E framework that provides an in-depth, collaborative, evidence-based, and project-based learning experience.
+The 5E model is an inquiry-based instructional method that allows students to explore, investigate and come to conclusions supported by evidence.
+The 5-stage flow of instruction: Engage, Explore, Explain, Elaborate, and Evaluate model spans out over a period of time.
+The curriculum bridges research and practice by providing tools and strategies to engage students in experiences that lead to deeper understanding of the natural and designed worlds that God has created.
 Science is a creative and analytic enterprise, made active by our human capacity to think.
 Here at CELA, we allow students to be exposed to a variety of scientific theories so that they can think about how they relate to what is known, test their ideas in logical ways, and generate explanations that integrate the new information into understanding of the natural and designed worlds as CREATED by God!

 Christian Engineers apply that understanding to solve real-world problems.
 Thus, the scientific enterprise is both what we know (content knowledge) and how we come to know it (science practices – with the lens of Christianity).
 Science is a discovery activity, a process for producing new knowledge based upon and defended by our Christian faith!